-Why do we learn business studies?
+Why do we learn Business Studies?

 Whatever your future plans and career goals, business is a subject which will support you, as you will be working within a business organisation or running your own business.